JSCOTT40/Achrion_JavaGame/README.md

 Pause the game by pressing the Escape key.

 # Game States
-TITLE_STATE: The game is in the title screen (not implemented in this version).
+- TITLE_STATE: The game is in the title screen (not implemented in this version).
-PLAY_STATE: The game is being played, and the player can move around.
+- PLAY_STATE: The game is being played, and the player can move around.
-PAUSE_STATE: The game is paused, and you can resume by pressing a key.
+- PAUSE_STATE: The game is paused, and you can resume by pressing a key.
-DIALOGUE_STATE: The player is interacting with an NPC, and dialogue is shown.
+- DIALOGUE_STATE: The player is interacting with an NPC, and dialogue is shown.
-INVENTORY_STATE: The player can view their collected items (not implemented in this version).
+- INVENTORY_STATE: The player can view their collected items (to be Implemented in a later version).

 # File Structure
 ```bash